Flaudz/CatjaJS/README.md

 # CatjaJS

-This is a library that makes it easy to handle javascript
+This is a project that i have been working on after school.

+Been in the works since -25-03-2020

 ## Get it in your project